 Customer delight and customer satisfaction refer to different levels of positive experience and emotional response to a product, service or brand.

-Customer satisfaction occurs when you meet customer expectations.
+Customer satisfaction means meeting customer expectations.
 It’s a baseline measure indicating the product or service was good enough.

-Customer delight involves exceeding customer expectations and creating a memorable experience beyond satisfying needs.
-Delight occurs when a customer’s interaction with your business provides pleasure or joy.
+Customer delight means exceeding customer expectations and creating a memorable experience that goes beyond satisfying needs.
+It happens when interactions with your business provide pleasure or joy, creating lasting impressions.

 Why does customer delight matter?

-Delighting the customer matters because it directly impacts your company’s reputation, customer base growth and revenue.
+Customer delight directly impacts your company’s reputation, growth and revenue.

 Here are some specific benefits happy customers can bring to your business.